Szeg\H{o} kernel expansion and equivariant embedding of CR manifolds with circle action: Equivariant embedding of CR manifolds

 The authors would like to thank Professor Paul Yang for his interest in this work.
 The third-named author would like to thank the Institute of Mathematics, University of Cologne for the hospitality during his visit.
+We also thank the referee for many detailed remarks that have helped to improve the presentation.